montefiore-institute/alan-cluster/README.md

 ```console
 you@master:~ sacctmgr show assoc | grep $USER | grep priority > /dev/null && echo "Allowed" || echo "Not allowed"
 ```
-After verifying you have permissions, you can submit your job using by specifying `--partition=priority-quadro` or `--partition=priority-tesla`.
+After verifying you have permissions, you can submit your jobs to priority partitions by specifying `--partition=priority-quadro` or `--partition=priority-tesla`.
 Specifying this option while insufficient permissions will result in a submission failure anyway.

 ### Filesystems